BBBSnowball/analog-noise/README.md

     - output will provide up to 1 mA at 10 kOhm impedance (plus what the amplifier needs).
     - We should expect to see up to 15 V continuous because 10 V is more like the minimum and many modules go up to 1..2 V below there supply of 12 V or 15 V.
-- How much delay after the gate is asserted?
+- How much delay after the gate is asserted? -> not updated for STM, yet
     - Startup time for oscillator alone is 2.5 ms. Internal HSI needs 10 us.
     - Let's expect a few ms overall and hope for the best.
     - It could be a lot less if gate rises slowly (we can start up before it reaches the